We welcome all back to Sacred Heart Catholic Church in Hattiesburg, MS!

 MASS HAS ENDED, LET US GO IN PEACE:

 - Because the church needs to be empty so we can sanitize for the next Mass, this time after Mass cannot be used for personal prayer.
-When your usher dismisses your pew, follow the taped 6 foot markings, and exit as fast as possible.
+When your usher dismisses your pew, please follow a 3 foot distance, and exit as fast as possible.
 Please go straight to your vehicle.
 Do not socialize in groups.
 An usher will come and ask you to leave.

 - Fr.
 Ken, Fr.
 Alwin, Deacon Golf, and members of the staff may wish to greet you in the vestibule or out on the front steps of the church.
 The center doors exiting to the outside will be locked if they are outside or in the vestibule.
 DO NOT unlock and exit these doors.
 When you get outside onto the steps, please send greetings and virtual hugs as fast as possible and keep moving to your vehicle.
 If you have information you need to pass along to Father or staff, please call the office during business hours, or send an email.
 If it is urgent, please get with a member of the staff, be prepared to leave your name and number, and we will pass the information on immediately.